budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

     	{{ end }}
     {{ end }}

-So my conclusion is that the **Hugo version on my netlify less than 0.55, while my local version is 0.62**, and the code above only available in Hugo 0.55 and later.
+So, my conclusion is that the **Hugo version on Netlify less than 0.55, while my local version is 0.69.2**, and the first code approuch above only available in Hugo 0.55 and later.
 That's why I got the errors.

-## Solutions
+# Solutions

-So, whats the solutions?
+Then whats the solutions?
 If you have the same errors or simillar like I got, you can try 2 options.

-First you can change the code like example above, so that can runs on Hugo version you running on Netlify.
+First you can change the code like second code approuch above, so that can runs on Hugo version you running on Netlify.

 Or you can do like what I do

 Instead change the code, I prefer to add new file to my site, the file is `netlify.toml`.
-This file can **set Hugo version** and other setting for your environments in your Netlify.
+This file can **set Hugo version** and other setting for your environments in Netlify.

-When I deploy my hugo site to Netlify on the first time I don't create `netlify.toml`, but everything works fine until I customize the theme to add list of terms taxonomies tags and then got the errors.
+When I deploy my Hugo site to Netlify on the first time I don't create `netlify.toml`, but everything works fine until I customize layouts theme site to add list of terms taxonomies tags and then got the errors.

-Because that errors I decided to add `netlify.toml` to **ensure Hugo version** in Netlify has the same version with my local machine, so that can **reduce similar errors in the future** because different Hugo version.
+Because that errors, I decided to add `netlify.toml` to **ensure Hugo version** in Netlify has the same version with my local machine, so that can **reduce similar errors in the future** because different Hugo version.

-Here's the code in my `netlify.toml` file :
+Here's code in my `netlify.toml` file :

     [build]
     publish = "public"